 These farms are rigurously inspected by the United States Department of Agriculture, hence it doesn't contain any pesticides or artificial fertilizers and GMO's like the plants grown on conventional farms.

 Your body does not know how to break down man-made chemicals and will store them inside your body, which could lead to major health issues from a normal sore throat and diarrhea to something much worse in the long-term like leaky gut, allergies, immune deficiencies, and other chronic conditions.
 You get what you pay for, so to ensure you get the best and highest quality, make sure to purchase out only essential oils that have the USDA Organic label on them.

-Orange Oil blends well with basil, bergamot, black pepper, cinnamon, clary sage, clove, coriander, eucalyptus, geranium, ginger, grapefruit, jasmine, juniper, lavender, lemon, lime, marjoram, myrrh, neroli, nutmeg, patchouli, rose, sandalwood, vetiver, and ylang-ylang.
+Sweet Orange Oil is an extremely versatile oil.
+Unlike many essential oils that don't blend well with others, Sweet Orange oil blends well with the many other essential oils: basil, bergamot, black pepper, cinnamon, clary sage, clove, coriander, eucalyptus, geranium, ginger, grapefruit, jasmine, juniper, lavender, lemon, lime, marjoram, myrrh, neroli, nutmeg, patchouli, rose, sandalwood, vetiver, and ylang-ylang.
 You can create your own blends for diffusing and correct a lot of health issues with repeated use!

-Orange Oil is truly a gift, as are all essential oils and plant life.
+Sweet Orange Oil is truly a gift, as are all essential oils and plant life.
 Its ability to uplift and energize is amazing and will keep you pushing through this holiday season and anytime!
-To learn more about some of the practical uses of this essential oil check out this link.
+Learn more about some of the practical uses of this essential oil by reading the Sweet Orange product page.